tekalignbeza/Church-MMS/README.md

 # Member Management Service (MMS)

-MMS is application intended to register and manager member2s, record attendance and track contribution of each member2s.
-It also allow to schedule meetings and send notification to member2s of the church.
+MMS is application intended to register and manager members, record attendance and track contribution of each members.
+It also allow to schedule meetings and send notification to members of the church.

 ### Functional Requirement

 #### Member Service
-		Add New member2.
+		Add New member.
-		Update existing member2s.
+		Update existing members.
-		Remove member2.
+		Remove member.
 		Ingest batch from existing data source ( other db or excel) Generate digital ID with barcode(send to their mobile) or hard copy

 #### Meeting Service

 		Schedule new Meetings.
-		Send Meeting notification for each member2s (with their digitalID) Track attendance of each member2 using there barcode
+		Send Meeting notification for each members (with their digitalID) Track attendance of each member using there barcode

 ### Non Functional Requirement